All-Army Basketball team strengthens community ties through competition

 |0

-This work, All-Army Basketball team strengthens community ties through competition [Image 4 of 4], by Ericka Gillespie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, All-Army Basketball team strengthens community ties through competition, by Ericka Gillespie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.